-The Monterey Institute and Waseda University in Japan maintain an agreement allowing student exchanges between the two institutions on a very selective basis.
+The Institute and Waseda University in Japan maintain an agreement allowing student exchanges between the two institutions on a very selective basis.
 Opportunities for higher-level language development and cultural immersion abound!

 We are currently seeking applications from current students interested in studying at Waseda University for the April 2015 semester.

-The Monterey Institute of International Studies and Waseda University developed a student exchange agreement as part of a broader academic exchange and cooperation agreement between the two institutions.
+The Middlebury Institute of International Studies and Waseda University developed a student exchange agreement as part of a broader academic exchange and cooperation agreement between the two institutions.
 MIIS sent its first exchange student to Waseda’s Graduate School of Asia-Pacific Studies (GSAPS) in 2008-2009.

 Waseda University is one of the most prestigious private universities in Tokyo.
 The university offers comprehensive degree programs at the undergraduate and graduate levels, as well as in professional schools.
 Click here for information on Waseda University’s international exchange programs.

-- The Monterey Institute can nominate up to two students to study at Waseda University per year, one per semester.
+- The Institute can nominate up to two students to study at Waseda University per year, one per semester.

 - Upon acceptance into the program and before departure, the selected student(s) will have their planned courses approved for credit by their graduate school administrators.
 Academic credit will be granted after submission of proof of satisfactory completion of the course requirements, i.e., transcript, to MIIS.